sunnysideup/silverstripe-export-all-from-modeladmin/docs/en/INDEX.md

 }

 ```
+### Excluding / adding fields to full set of data...

 If there are any fields that you would like to exclude from the export then you can
 add